parsaeisa/Notes/DevOps/kubernetes.md

 These passwords should not be shown in the configmaps . so we store them in secrets to be available merely for administrators.

 ## Cluster role binding

+## Service account

+This is an account that is used for pipelines in automations.

+It has a level of access that can be for example editor.

+grpc load balancing :
+* kube resolver
+* connection pool

+grpc just sends a single TCP connection and handles every thing in it . like redis pipe .

+To learn :
+- CRD
+- What is exactly a cluster ??

+## Job

+You can define a job for k8s that is executed in a cron job timing .

+### Using k8s job in a project

+You can put an endpoint in your project that has a handler.
+In this handler you do things that you want to be done on in a scheduled way on a regular basis.

+Then in that cronjob, you can make a request to that endpoint ( in bash, curl ) in time regulations that you want.